shorsher/developer-challenge/README.md

 Build a DApp on Kaleido.

-Choose a use case you think would be interesting to build as a decentralized application (DApp), then fork this repo and get creative.
+Fork this repo, choose a use case you think would be interesting to build as a decentralized application (DApp), then get creative and have fun.

-For a bit of inspiration:
+## What is a DAppp?

 - [Blockgeeks](https://blockgeeks.com/guides/dapps/)
   - Background of how DApps have evolved in the wild, and why
 - [State of the DApps]()https://www.stateofthedapps.com/